 Sinus congestion is like having stuffy nose plus the painful sinuses.
 It could be caused by a sinus infection or allergies.
 Though it may sound like a trivial condition, it actually makes your daily routines difficult and miserable.
 There are several preventive and management tips to help you breathe well, but in this video, we’ll take a look at how we can open up the passages using acupressure.

 No needles are needed in acupressure.
 You’d only need to apply pressure on the pressure points for relief.
 In this case, the pressure should be applied at the second vertebra.
 We have seven bones in the neck and each part correlate with the different organs and glands.
 C2 or the second vertebra connects to the sinus passages, thus there’s a direct connection neurologically.

 Looking at Dr. Berg’s demonstration of the procedure, at the back of the head, you can feel the end of the skull.
-Going down you can already feel the first vertebra and below it is the pressure point.
+Going down, you can already feel the first vertebra and below it is the pressure point.
 You can either have someone do the acupressure for you or do it yourself using a massage tool.

-Using thumb and the middle finger directly press at the second vertebra and you’d likely feel a kind of a knot if they have sinus problems.
-It’s going to be hard as a rock, so use the other hand and put it on the forehead, holding it against the pressure at the back.
+Using thumb and the middle finger, directly press at the second vertebra and you’d likely feel a kind of a knot if they have sinus problems.
+It’s going to be as hard as a rock, so use the other hand and put it on the forehead, holding it against the pressure at the back.
 Keep pressing like a scissor lightly.
 In two minutes, they’ll start breathing better.